snowyan/Diary/spark.md

 ### 03 Spark RDD
 * Need for RDDS
 * What are RDDs
+  * RDD is the heart of Apache spark
 * Features of RDDS
 * Creation of RDDS using spark
 *  three types to create the rdds